python4004/Timing-HTB/Timing.md

 so the problem that the new name of photo can be detected.

-i genetate php code that help me to detect new photo name :
+i generate php code that help me to detect new photo name :

 ```
 <?PHP